apache/openwhisk/docs/metrics.md

 ##### Controller Activation Retrieval During Blocking Invocations

-* `openwhisk.counter.controller_blockingActivationPoll_count` (counter) - Records the count of activations the controller has retrieved from the activation store during blocking invocations
+* `openwhisk.counter.controller_blockingActivationDatabaseRetrieval_count` (counter) - Records the count of activations the controller has retrieved from the activation store during blocking invocations

 ##### Activation Submission